JSON-LD for SEO: The Guide to Structured Data

 Important rules:

 <link rel="canonical">tag.Match www/non-www exactly.
-As canonical
+If canonical

 https://www.example.comis, use that in JSON-LD as well.Match trailing slash exactly.
 If canonical ends with